rushfive/RunInfoBuilder/README.md

 When configuring `Commands`, there are several places where you can provide custom callbacks.
 Most of these are `Func`s that must return a `ProcessStageResult`.
 The type that is returned will determine whether the builder continues processing or stops early.

-A static helper class is provided that makes returning the correct type easier:
+A static helper class exists with some members that makes returning the correct type easier.

-To continue, use `return ProcessResult.Continue`.
+To continue: `return ProcessResult.Continue`.

-To end early, use `return ProcessResult.End`.
+To end early: `return ProcessResult.End`.

 ---